fncnt/vncnt-hugo/README.md

 However, you may specify contact links more verbosely, as documented in [`config.toml`](config.toml).
 This allows to use other fontawesome styles and manually sort contact links.

+#### `rel="me"`

+This theme now allows to set the [`rel="me"`](https://microformats.org/wiki/rel-me) value manually.
+Previously, this was always set but now is done on an opt-in basis to give more control over link verification.
+Services like Github or [Mastodon](https://docs.joinmastodon.org/user/profile/#verification) make use of this.
+An example is given in the provided `config.toml` file.

 ## Third-party Components

 The spine (I'm so sorry) of this theme is made of [`Barebones`](https://github.com/acahir/Barebones).